-The processing fee is $15, and the card will be sent to the Bureau of Criminal Investigation & Identification for a statewide record check.
+The card will be sent to the Bureau of Criminal Investigation & Identification for a statewide record check.

 The BMV is interested in various aspects of your business location because the site must comply with commercial and retail regulations.
 Your proposed business site must include the following features:

-- Enough space under a roof for at least one car
+- Enough space under a roof for at least 1 car.

-- Enough space under a roof to service and repair at least one car
+- Enough space under a roof to service and repair at least 1 car.

-- A permanent sign in the exact name of your business, including any registered trade names, in lettering at least six inches high
+- A permanent sign in the exact name of your business, including any registered trade names, in lettering at least 6 inches high.

 Download the printable checklist that contains these requirements.